smokers logo.Smokers

 Smoking and Grilling Performance

 The performance of the Kamado Joe Big Joe III is phenomenal.
-I currently own more than 20 grills and smokers and have had way more than that in the past as I shuffle things around for reviews and to gain experience.
+At the time of writing I own more than 20 grills and smokers and have had way more than that in the past as I shuffle things around for reviews and to gain experience.

 Smoked Beef Ribs